gaiobr/pa-analysis/README.md

 # pa-analysis

-This project aims scrapping and analysing Brazilian Protected Areas
+This project aims to scrape and analyze data from Brazilian Protected Areas available on the Internet